microsoft/lisa/docs/concepts.md

 In different Linux distributions, tools may have different installation methods, commands, or command line parameters.
 The LISA tool provides a simple test interface.
 Therefore, the test focuses on verifying logic and does not need to deal with the diversity of distributions.

+A collection of tools are provided on each node.
+After the tool is initialized, it will be added to the collection, and will be available during the lifetime of the node.

 ## Platform

 The platform provides a test environment, such as Azure, Hyper-V or WSL.
 The platform will measure test requirements, deploy the environment and delete the used environment.